Facebook Twitter Sew4Home RSS Feed Follow Me on Pinterest

 Getting Started

-The cuts below are listed by the fabric colors within our sample.
+As mentioned above, the cuts below are listed by the fabric colors within our sample.
 Simply refer to the diagrams above and below to follow along and/or substitute your favorite Cotton Couture colors.

 1. From the Cotton Couture Turquoise (T), cut the following: